James Wood (critic): Teaching

 Wood began teaching literature in a class he co-taught with the late novelist Saul Bellow at Boston University.
 Wood also taught at Kenyon College in Ohio, and since September 2003 has taught half time at Harvard University, first as a Visiting Lecturer and then as Professor of the Practice of Literary Criticism.

 In 2010–11, he was the Weidenfeld Visiting Professor of European Comparative Literature in St Anne's College, Oxford.

 Ideas

-Like the critic Harold Bloom, Wood advocates an aesthetic approach to literature, rather than more ideologically driven trends that are popular in contemporary academic literary criticism.
-In an interview with The Harvard Crimson Wood explains that the "novel exists to be affecting...to shake us profoundly.
-When we're rigorous about feeling, we're honoring that."
-The reader, then, should approach the text as a writer, "which is [about] making aesthetic judgments."
+Like the critic Harold Bloom, Wood advocates an aesthetic approach to literature, rather than the more ideologically driven trends that are popular in contemporary academic literary criticism.
+In an interview with The Harvard Crimson Wood explains that the "novel exists to be affecting... to shake us profoundly.
+When we're rigorous about feeling, we're honoring that".
+The reader, then, should approach the text as a writer, "which is [about] making aesthetic judgments".